Skip to main content

 Florida Humidity Reality

-Our climate affects every option differently.
 For painted cabinets, we must use humidity-resistant products specifically formulated for Florida conditions.
+According to Benjamin Moore, their Advance line uses a "waterborne alkyd formula that flows and levels like traditional oil paint" - exactly the kind of product that holds up in our moisture-heavy kitchens.
 Proper prep prevents the adhesion issues that cause peeling.
 Quality products cost more but last dramatically longer in our moisture-heavy environment.

 Refacing has its own concerns.
 Thermofoil doors can delaminate in heat - we've seen it happen near ovens and in kitchens without adequate AC.
 Quality veneer adhesion is critical.
 The cheaper refacing products fail faster in Florida than they would up north.